Republic of Angola

 Our Assessment

-Lourenço is the corridor's most important political champion.
-His continued commitment to the project is essential for implementation.
+Lourenço is a central political backer of Angola's corridor strategy.
+Continued presidential and institutional support is important for implementation.
 However, presidential vision must be accompanied by institutional capacity, transparent governance, and genuine community engagement.
-We monitor whether Lourenço's corridor rhetoric translates into substantive improvements for Angolan communities, and whether the anti-corruption agenda extends to corridor-related procurement, concession terms, and revenue management.
+We monitor whether the administration's corridor rhetoric translates into substantive improvements for Angolan communities, and whether the anti-corruption agenda extends to corridor-related procurement, concession terms, and revenue management.

 Corridor Vision and Implementation